Factors Affecting the 1970 Quarter Value

 Notable 1970 Quarter Variations and Errors

-The 1970-P Washington Quarter dollars are relatively common up to an MS66 grade, making them accessible for most collectors.
+The 1970 Philadelphia Washington Quarter dollars are relatively common up to an MS66 grade, making them accessible for most collectors.
 However, they become much scarcer at MS67.
 Achieving an MS68 grade or higher is extremely challenging, as very few examples exist in such exceptional conditions.

 1970-D 25C (Regular Strike)

-According to PCGS, the Denver issue's mintage was 417,341,364, and there are 7,512,144 estimated survivors in MS65 or better, with relative rarity.
-Circulation coins are stored in large bins and canvas bags, causing bumps and bruises that make an MS70 grade nearly impossible.
+According to PCGS, the Denver issue's mintage was 417,341,364, and there are an estimated 7,512,144 survivors in MS65 or better, indicating relative rarity.
+Circulation coins are stored in large bins and canvas bags, which can cause bumps and bruises, making an MS70 grade nearly impossible.

 With only one graded MS68+, finding this exemplar in circulation is nearly impossible.
 Your best chance is through coin dealers.